andyclymer/ControlBoard/README.md

 	"value": When the state is "on", the value is a float between 0 and 1 of the speed the motor should turn
 ```

+## Circuit Examples

+A full set of documentation along with some basic circuit examples are available in the `/html` directory, and are available from the “Help” menu option from the RoboFont Extensions menu.